Douglas Ross call to vote Labour to oust SNP at next election rejected by UK Tories

 The Scottish Tories leader added: “If parties maybe look a bit beyond their own narrow party agenda to what’s best for the country ... what would be best is if we see this grip that the SNP has on Scotland at the moment loosened, and we see a change coming.”

-Former SNP MP Margaret Ferrier holds the seat, but is expected to lose that grip after the Parliament’s Standards Committee called for her to be suspended from the Commons for 30 days over Covid rule breaches.
+Former SNP MP Margaret Ferrier holds the seat, but is expected to lose it after the Parliament’s Standards Committee called for her to be suspended from the Commons for 30 days over Covid rule breaches.

 SNP depute leader Keith Brown said Mr Ross’s comments showed Labour could not be trusted from making “grubby backroom deals with the Tories”.